 The Company capitalizes certain legal, accounting and other third-party fees that are directly associated with in-process equity financings as other assets until such financings are consummated.
 After consummation of the IPO in July 2014, \$2.3 million of these costs were recorded in stockholders' equity as a reduction of additional paid-in capital generated as a result of the IPO.
-After consummation of the follow-on public offering of common stock in April 2015, \$0.5 million of these costs were recorded in stockholders' equity as a reduction of additional paid-in capital generated as a result of the offering.
+After consummation of the follow-on public offering of common stock in April 2015, \$0.5 million of these costs were recorded in stockholders' equity as a reduction of additional paid-in capital generated as a result of the IPO.
+After consummation of additional paid-in capital generated as a result of the offering.
 As of December 31, 2015, the Company had recorded deferred offering costs of \$0.2 million which are shown as a non-current asset.
 They are for the follow-on public offering that was consummated in January 2016.